 Repack Your Bags Over the Week

-Another time saver is to start repacking your bags over the course of the week.
+A great time saver is to start repacking your bags over the course of the week.
 We repack items after using them, especially dirty clothes, in one of our suitcases.
 Many cruisers also swear by using packing cubes to help organize clothes during packing and repacking.
 Take some time each evening to put away items that you no longer need.
 Waiting until the last night of the cruise is a recipe for headaches, arguments, and inevitably leaving something behind in the cabin.
+Do be sure to re-check the cabin on the final morning to ensure you didn’t forget anything.

 Use the Self-Checkout Option

 Most cruise lines offer capable cruisers the ability to walk off the ship first.
 This “self-checkout” option means you will have to be able to carry your luggage off the ship.
 We always do self-checkout, and it is usually a huge time saver.
 On many occasions, we have literally walked right off the ship and been on our way to the airport in less than 30 minutes.
 If you do elect self-checkout, we suggest leaving as early as possible.
-This will ensure the shortest lines.
+This time varies from one cruise line to the next and from one port to the next, but it will be announced once you are allowed to start disembarking.
+Leaving early will ensure the shortest lines.
+If you are unable to do self-checkout, you will need to put your luggage outside on the previous evening and wait until the number on your luggage tag is called.
+You will not be able to leave until that designated time.

 Currently, the U.S. Customs process is being revamped.
 It appears that in most ports, cruisers no longer have to complete the U.S. Customs declaration form unless they are returning with more than $800 of merchandise.
 Either way, make sure to complete all the paperwork the night before.
-Several ports also offer the option to use the Mobile Passport Control app.
-This smartphone app is essentially a digital version of the Customs form, but it streamlines the process.
-The app must be completed the morning of disembarkation, but you can easily do it in a few minutes before leaving your cabin.
+Also, be sure to have your cruise card and passport in hand when exiting the ship.
+You will need to use your cruise card to scan off the ship for one final time.
+You will then need your passport to go through customs.
+So, keep the disembarkation process flowing smoothly by have all documentation in hand instead of digging through your belongings to find them.

 Avoid the Buffet for Breakfast